AdrienneZhang/AdrienneZhang/README.md

 ## 🤷‍♀️ **Who** is Adrienne?

 Hi, I'm Adrienne!
-I'm a data science graduate from Purdue University's class of 2024 looking for opportunities to expand my skills in Data Scientist/Data Analyst roles.
+I'm a data science graduate from Purdue University's class of 2024 looking for opportunities to expand my skills in Data Scientist/ML Engineer roles.

 ### 🤓 What **skills** specifically?
 * Storytelling with data